paasmaker/paasmaker/documentation/source/user-howto-php.rst

 run under that server instance.
 Each instance is given it's own virtual host for that application, with a seperate port.

-Integrating with common Frameworks and CMSs
+Integrating with common systems
 -------------------------------------------

-The guides below show how to integrate Paasmaker with some common PHP frameworks and CMS systems, including pitfalls for them.
+The guides below show how to integrate Paasmaker with some common PHP systems.

 .. toctree::
    :maxdepth: 2

    user-howto-php-wordpress
    user-howto-php-symfony2
+   user-howto-php-ttrss

 Integrating with any PHP project
 --------------------------------